paraskalyan/Face-Recognition-Attendance-System/dailyDairy.md

 - Set up the Jetson Nano by following the official documentation and guides provided by NVIDIA.
 - Explored the Jetson Nano's AI capabilities, including its support for deep learning frameworks like TensorFlow, PyTorch, and Caffe.
 - Studied the process of deploying and running AI models on the Jetson Nano, leveraging its GPU acceleration for improved performance.
-- Experimented with pre-trained models and sample projects provided by NVIDIA to understand the workflow of deploying AI applications on the Jetson Nano.
-- Explored the Jetson Nano's connectivity options, such as USB, Ethernet, and Wi-Fi, and their configuration settings.
-- Learned about additional hardware components and peripherals that can be connected to the Jetson Nano, such as cameras, sensors, and displays.

 Week 6
 - Started the journey of learning machine learning concepts.